 Why?
 Since the core muscles are the closest ones to the central axis of your body, they’re key for everything from balance, stability, and movement to injury-prevention and energy.

 “If the core muscles are not strong, it would be exactly the same as having no load-bearing walls in your house.
-The house would collapse,” says Michele Olson, PhD, an senior clinical professor of sport science and physical education at Huntingdon College in Montgomery, AL.
+The house would collapse,” says Michele Olson, PhD, an adjunct professor of sport science at Huntingdon College in Montgomery, Ala.

 But what are your core muscles, exactly; why are they so important; and how can you firm up your abs in no time at all?
-WW asked experts on the front lines.
+Weight Watchers asked experts on the front lines.

 Think the core muscles are just those in your tummy?
 “Technically, the ‘core’ is not just the specific abdominal muscles,” says Holly Perkins, CSCS, the author of Lift to Get Lean.
 “True core control comes from the collaboration of the muscles on the front and back of your torso.”